-Canon makes some fantastic pieces of kit, ranging from the best binoculars to the best cameras, and it makes picking one out for wildlife photography especially difficult, as they come in all different sizes.
+Canon makes some fantastic pieces of kit, ranging from the best binoculars to the best cameras.
+Picking a camera out for wildlife photography is especially difficult because they come in a range of different specs and sizes.

 You'll want to keep an eye out for cameras with a rapid continuous shooting speed, as well as an advanced auto-focus system.

 In a more general sense, you'll also have to decide what type of camera you'd like.
-You could opt for a full-frame snapper, or something a little smaller such as an APS-C camera, or a mirrorless option.
-You can read more about APS-C vs. full frame cameras right here.
+You can choose between a full-frame snapper and an APS-C camera, or a mirrorless option.

 This is because smaller frame cameras such as both APS-C and some mirrorless options will have a crop factor of 1.4-1.6x built-in, which can actually be beneficial for providing a little extra magnification.